 1. Petty Cash Fund

 - a.
-For purchases under \$250. - b.
+For separate and distinct purchases under \$250. - b.
 Single approval of the Executive Director, Treasurer (Chief Fiscal Officer), or Assistant Treasurer (in the absence of the Executive Director and Treasurer) is required.

 2. General Fund